 The FGDC Standards WG works with other Federal standardization activities and external standards organizations to ensure the best possible technical foundation for data and web services, consistent with standards policies.

-The above image shows how the standards update is publicized and response to the standards update.
+- The above image shows how the standards update is publicized and response to the standards update.
+There have been nearly 250 views of this graphic on Linkedin; there are often 70 views of the announcement that a a new standards update has been published.

 - Schemas - for the Geographic Information Framework Data Standard (XML), Address Data Standard (XML), and the FGDC Content Standard for Digital Geospatial Metadata (DTD).